mzattera/v4j/docs/010/index.md

 	 This behavior is dubious for other lines of the paragraph, where 'p' and 'f' are basically absent, but still marked for 't'.

-  4. 'k' has an specular behavior; it tends to avoid the first line of paragraphs, preferring to appear in other lines.
+  4. 'k' has an opposite behavior; it tends to avoid the first line of paragraphs, preferring to appear in other lines.
 It also avoids appearing as initial of tokens; this last behavior is less marked when it appears in the first token of a paragraph.

   6. The "pedestalled gallows" seem to follow the same behavior of their "non-pedestalled" counterparts; thus 'T' behaves like 't' (its